yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 <div style="display:none">

-This code is mostly the same as the preceding one.
+This code is mostly the same as the previous one.

 <div class="codehighlight">
 <code class="haskell">